tommyettinger/juniper/README.md

 sometimes significantly so, and doesn't require caching a result for later like the other two mentioned methods need.
 The Ziggurat method code here is derived from [Olaf Berstein's cauldron library](https://github.com/camel-cdr/cauldron/blob/7d5328441b1a1bc8143f627aebafe58b29531cb9/cauldron/random.h#L2013-L2265), which is MIT-licensed C++.
 Using Ziggurat should improve accuracy compared to versions before 0.1.6, which uses a fairly fast approximation based on bit counting (by [Marc B. Reynolds](https://marc-b-reynolds.github.io/distribution/2021/03/18/CheapGaussianApprox.html)).
+The current code to generate normal-distributed values just uses `Distributor` in the `digital` library; that class has some other ways to generate Gaussian variates, including some that preserve how high or low the input is when they produce a high or low Gaussian variate.

 ## Wrappers, now, too?